The GE CARESCAPE Central Station is a clinician-centric workstation designed for space optimization and workflow efficiency.

 Because the unit was intended for a worldwide market of nurses and hospitals, all functions must be simple, intuitive and timeless.

-Our frameless glass allowed for super easy cleaning.
+Our frameless glass allowed for easy cleaning.
 Buttons were clearly placed at the bottom of the display, permitting pass through lighted icons in the black frameless glass section.
 The buttons were in-molded within the housing there by reducing part count while making the overall system robust and easy to maintain.

 Touch screen interaction furthered this simplicity by allowing the icon interaction to work with a keyboard, mouse or touch.
 All this was intended to be robust, water tight and commercial/medical grade.